 Look out for our newsletters in your inbox soon.

 Provincetown, situated at the far tip of Cape Cod in intensely beautiful surroundings including vast sand dunes and more than 30 miles of beaches, is known for its especially warm welcome to people of all types.
-Enjoy sunbathing on tranquil Herring Cove, strolling the sands of Race Point Beach and exploring the colorful downtown area with everything from great seafood shacks and fudge shops to art galleries, grand mansions, fine eateries, bookstores and coffee houses.
-It’s also a great spot for whale watching.
+Enjoy sunbathing on tranquil Herring Cove, strolling the sands of Race Point Beach, and exploring the colorful downtown area with everything from great seafood shacks and fudge shops to art galleries, grand mansions, and fine eateries, bookstores, and coffee houses.
+This top Cape Cod destination is also a great spot for whale watching.

 Carmel-by-the-Sea, a former artists’ colony on Monterey Bay, may be the ideal beach town for romance.
 Enjoy the blissful sounds of the waves crashing into the rocks and snuggling up with your loved one by a bonfire along the shore as well as indulging in one of the many wine tasting venues downtown.
 You’ll also find a multitude of romantic eateries with gourmet cuisine and ocean views as well as high-end shops and jewelry stores like Tiffany & Co.
 A wide array of accommodation options perfect for setting the scene for romance also await, including the chateau-style L’Auberge Carmel and Mission Ranch, an old dairy farm saved from developers by the city’s most famous former mayor, Clint Eastwood.